PieterBijl/Group28/README.md

 For our initial research it was decided to use images of which the resolution was lower than that of the target/true image.
 Pix2pix generally uses 256x256 images, which is the size that we want to create.
 For input we wanted to initially use a dataset which used 64x64 images, but later an additional dataset was created where the resolution of the pictures was allowed to vary between 48x48 to 128x128 pixels, because initial tests showed that the model did not generalize well on random photos taken from the internet.

 ### Algorithm Training
-To train the algorithm a github repository was set up, in which the original pix2pix repository was cloned.
+To train the algorithm a github repository was set up, in which the original pix2pix repository was cloned (https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 Later we included our own data in this repository.
 This repository could be cloned to the virtual machine provided by Google Colaboratory, using the following code:
 ```python
 !git clone https://github.com/PieterBijl/Group28.git/
 ```